Fellowships

 How do you work with the NFP?

 JHU nomination is not required for the NSF GRFP.
-Applicants submit their own materials to the NSF portal, though NFP staff can offer feedback on a personal statement draft that is submitted by one of the draft review deadlines noted above.
-Draft submission is via Canvas; to be added to the NSF GRFP applicants’ site, please reach out to us in the late summer or early fall of 2024.
+Applicants submit their own materials to the NSF portal, though NFP staff can offer feedback on a personal statement draft that is submitted by the draft review deadline noted above (if capacity allows).

 The timeline gives an overview of the application process and when to reach out to us.
 In preparation, see “have a closer look” below for more resources about the NSF GRFP.